COULD YOU BE A PEER MENTOR?

 What will the job involve?

-- Direct them to information and refer for further support
+- – Direct them to information and refer them for further support

 What is the commitment I need to make?

-- You will be given 8 hours of training over a period of time.
+- You will be given several hours of training over a period of time after school.

-- You will need to meet your Mentee regularly in Tutor times
+- You will need to meet your mentee regularly in tutor times in the library.

-- You will never work without support from the Peer Mentoring Coordinator.
+- You will never work without support from the Peer Mentoring Team.

 To download the application form click here